Vyral/base-template/_posts/2019-04-29-the-numbers-say-now-is-the-time-to-sell-in-st--george.md

 {% include youtube.html %}

-Inventory is increasing, prices are dropping, and interest rates are low in our St. George market.
-The time is now for buyers and sellers.
+<p style="text-align: center;"><em>Inventory is increasing, prices are dropping, and interest rates are low in our St. George market.
+The time is now for buyers and sellers.</em></p>

 If you’re a home seller in our St. George market, what are you waiting for?